dcejagon/Term-Project/README.md

 Some of the things that do not need modification is how the main carriage rides on the aluminum extrusion.
 We are able to produce a very smooth linear movement of the carriage when we rotate the motor.
-In addition, the way the way our differnet tasks iteracted with eachother was largely successful.
-Once we figured out the propper timing, our software worked as intended, and ironing out the path issue would not require much rework to our task layout.
+In addition, the way the way our different tasks interacted with each other was largely successful.
+Once we figured out the proper timing, our software worked as intended, and ironing out the path issue would not require much rework to our task layout.

-Here is the link to the folder that contains all of our solidworks files as well as STL's used for 3D printing.
+Here is the link to the folder that contains all of our Solidworks files as well as STL's used for 3D printing.
 [https://github.com/dcejagon/Term-Project/tree/bce21b94aa009a9af5754362cd7ddc3f18eb79eb/TP%20CAD]